Analysis | Everything You Need to Know About the Extradition Bill Rocking Hong Kong

-Hong Kong’s government is attempting to pass a law that would for the first time allow extraditions to mainland China.
-The proposal has generated massive opposition.
-Hundreds of thousands of people turned out to voice their discontent June 9, then further protests turned violent three days later as the police used pepper spray, rubber bullets and tear gas to disperse crowds.
-Nonetheless, the administration says it will press ahead.
+Hong Kong’s leader has suspended efforts to pass a bill allowing extraditions to China, a dramatic reversal that she said was necessary to restore order in the Asian financial hub and avoid further violence and mass protests.
+Carrie Lam still plans to press ahead with the bill after a legislative “pause.”
+The proposed bill had generated massive opposition -- hundreds of thousands of people turned out to voice their discontent on June 9 and further protests turned violent three days later as the police used pepper spray, rubber bullets and tear gas to disperse crowds.
+The decision to delay the legislation did nothing to placate activists, who are asking hundreds of thousands of protesters to return to the streets to demand Lam’s resignation and the release of demonstrators arrested in the past few days.

 1. Isn’t Hong Kong part of China?